BuberryWorldwide/hoang-an-poetry/2007/05-01-2007-encountering-with-a-poetry-course's-professor.md

 ---
-title: "Encountering With A Poetry Course's Professor"
+author: Unknown
+categories: Poetry
 date: 05/01/2007
-categories: Poetry
 layout: post
+title: Encountering With A Poetry Course's Professor
 ---

 **Encountering With A Poetry Course's Professor**